On intersection cohomology with torus action of complexity one, II: Introduction

 \section{Introduction}

 We are studying intersection cohomology of complete complex algebraic varieties endowed with an action of an algebraic torus $\mathbb{T} = (\mathbb{C}^{\star})^{n}$.
 An important invariant in the classification of torus actions is the \emph{complexity}.
 It is defined, for a $\mathbb{T}$-variety $X$, as the number $c(X):= {\rm dim}\, X - {\rm dim}\, \mathbb{T}/\mathbb{T}_{0}$, where $\mathbb{T}_{0}$ is the kernel of the torus action. \emph{Toric varieties} are precisely normal varieties with torus action of complexity $0$.
-They admit a combinatorial description by objects of convex geometry such as fans, polytopes, etc. Part of the geometry of a toric variety can be recorded from the combinatorial data.
+They admit a combinatorial description by objects of convex geometry such as fans, polytopes, etc. From this combinatorial data, one can recover both the isomorphism classes of toric varieties and many of their geometric properties.
 This was performed for the intersection cohomology \cite{Sta87, DL91, Fie91, BBFK99, BM99, BBFK02, CMM18}, where in the case of complete simplicial fans, this description is related to the \emph{$f$-vector} of the toric variety (that is, the vector encoding the number of cones of the fan of each dimension).

 For torus actions of complexity one, there is still a dictionary between $\mathbb{T}$-varieties and objects lying between geometry and combinatorics \cite{AIPSV12}.
 This class of $\mathbb{T}$-varieties encompasses the \emph{$\mathbb{C}^{\star}$-surfaces}, whose intersection cohomology has been studied by Fieseler and Kaup \cite{FK86, FK91}.
 In \cite{AL18, AL21}, we started a program for determining the intersection cohomology Betti numbers in the complexity-one case.
+The topology of $\mathbb{T}$-varieties of complexity one has also been studied in \cite{LLM20}.